AMU-Code-Squad/food-up/README.md

 * In the downloads page, you will see various versions of Node.
 All you need to do is, click on the box, suitable to your system configurations (MAC, Windows Or Linux).
 * Once you have successfully downloaded the software, go to the downloaded file, and double-click on it.
 * As soon as you click on the file, an installation wizard will come up.
 Select ‘Next’ and move further with the installation.
-* After the installation is done, NodeJs is successfuly set up.
+* After the installation is done, NodeJs is successfully set up.
 You can run ```node --version``` to confirm the installation.

 ### 🔷 Git